 Showcasing Your Personal Flair

 Are you into streetwear, athletic gear, or vintage fashion?
-Don’t hide it!
+Don't hide it.
 Incorporating your personal style can quickly signal shared interests to potential matches.
-Whether it’s a colorful beanie or a subtle accessory, these small details humanize your profile.
+Whether it's a colorful beanie or a subtle accessory, these small details humanize your profile and give someone a reason to send the first message.

 Poses, Body Language, and Facial Expressions: The Subtle Cues That Count